 - In a small saucepan, melt butter and sugar together over medium heat, stirring until sugar is dissolved.
 Cool slightly, then whisk in beaten eggs, 1/4 cup chocolate chips, vanilla extract, and coffee extract.
 Set aside.

-- In a medium bowl, whisk flour, cocoa powder, salt and baking soda together.
+- In a medium bowl, whisk flour, cocoa powder, salt and baking powder together.
 Add butter mixture to the flour mixture and stir together until just combined.
 Chill one hour.

 - Preheat oven to 350 degrees and prepare a baking sheet by lining with parchment paper or Silpat, or grease the pan itself so the brownie cookies won’t stick.
 Scoop 18 balls (about 2 tablespoons per cookie) onto your baking sheet (9 per sheet so they have room to spread) and bake for 11-12 minutes.
 Transfer the brownie cookies to a cooling rack and cool completely before topping with peanut butter filling.